New Job? Consider These 7 Things First

 Are you losing a company car you currently have?

 If so, you’ll probably need to buy a vehicle of your own.

 The same might go for IT equipment such as laptops, smartphones and tablets.

 Consider the cost of changing jobs.

-If you’re thinking of changing careers, try and look at the state of the industry too.
+If you’re thinking of changing careers, try to look at the state of the industry too.

-Technology and computer-related jobs being in high demand are among the best paid with the average salary for a software engineer earning six figures annually if your career plan has a similar path.
+Technology and computer-related jobs being in high demand are among the best paid with the average salary for a software engineer earning six figures annually.

 It’s tricky, this one, because you probably won’t fully discover the characters traits of new colleagues until you’re settled into the role.

-Does the way the office is decorated fit with your own personality?
+Does the way they decorated the office fit with your own personality?

 4. Your responsibilities